sagiegurari/duckscript/docs/sdk.md

 Releases an internal handle stored in the runtime memory.<br>
 Certain commands (such as **array**) will create a handle and the variable will only hold a reference to that handle.<br>
 In order to release those handles once they are no longer needed, the release command should be used.<br>
-By providing the recursive flag, it will also go over the data values (array items, map values, ...) and release each one of them as well if they are handles to other arrays/maps/...
+By providing the recursive flag, it will also go over the data values (array items, map values, set keys, ...) and release each one of them as well if they are handles to other arrays/maps/sets/...

 #### Parameters